 A significant improvement has been marked in the development of a suitable market structure to improve the price discovery mechanism and liquidity provision in the foreign market.
-An extended market group with eight international investment banks has continued to work towards this goal during the year 2021.
+An extended market group with eight international investment banks has continued to work towards this goal during the year 2022.
 The initial mandate of banks is to post indicative prices of the Cypriot international bonds on a voluntary basis in a platform jointly decided by the issuer and the banks.
 The MTS platform became operational since 2020 and it is expected that MTS will help the PDMO to increase the liquidity of Cypriot bonds and optimise the cost of funding in the long term.

-The target of build-up of a sovereign yield curve, has achieved at a very satisfactory level.
-One new point was added in the sovereign yield curve in 2021.
-According to the existing debt maturity profile, the PDMO aims at centralizing the funding efforts of at least one international bond issuance per year for the following years to serve as benchmark bonds.
+The target of the completion and extension of a sovereign yield curve, has achieved at a very satisfactory level.
+One new point was added in the sovereign yield curve in 2022 through the new EMTN issuance.
+According to the existing debt maturity profile, the PDMO aims at centralizing the funding efforts of at least one international bond issuance per year for the following years to serve also as benchmark bonds.